What is rectal hydromorphone?

 Wash your hands before and after inserting the rectal suppository.

 If you need surgery, tell the surgeon ahead of time that you are using rectal hydromorphone.
-You may need to stop using the medicine for a short time.

 What happens if I miss a dose?